Social Health Care (SHC)

 1) A comprehensive, integrated, interdisciplinary, and permanent disaster health care service providing immediate, critically needed crisis intervention, coping skills, and trauma recovery treatment to thousands of refugees currently within the borders of Jordan, Lebanon, Turkey and in Syria that is locally based, culturally appropriate, expandable, and sustainable.

-2) An on-going professional and interdisciplinary trauma treatment training program providing practical treatment skills to hundreds of local university students, professionals, and NGO staff equipping a steadily growing skilled pool of service providers with increasing local capacity and empowerment for healing and recovery within their societies.
-The program model includes a "training of trainers" component to also create a growing local pool of experts who progressively take on the role of conducting the training into the future.
+2) An on-going professional and interdisciplinary trauma treatment training program providing practical treatment skills to hundreds of local university students, health professionals, NGO staff, and volunteers equipping a steadily growing skilled pool of service providers with increasing local capacity and empowerment for healing and recovery within their societies.
+The program model includes a “training of trainers” component to also create a growing local pool of experts who progressively take on the role of conducting the training into the future.

 3) An innovative, adaptable, and continually developing treatment and training model that can be replicated in other regions of conflict where there is immediate, massive need, limited resources, and where the human service infrastructure is overwhelmed due to being either underdeveloped or profoundly undermined as a result of war and violence.